Is your back holding you back? When pain or spasms immobilize you, trust our spine specialists to help!

 Muscle spasms are also evident in those with:

-- Dietary deficiencies like having low calcium or potassium diets or not drinking enough water
+- Dietary deficiencies, like having a low calcium or potassium diet, or not drinking enough water

-- Previous physical trauma from sports, falls, and other accidents
+- Previous physical trauma from vehicle accident, sports, falls, and other accidents

-- Mental and emotional trauma, like constant stress and anxiety that take a toll on the body
+- Mental and emotional trauma, like constant stress and anxiety that takes a toll on the body

 How To Stop Back Spasms